 Property owners in the UAE who are nearing completion of projects are facing a new problem in the form of reclassification.
 A hotel apartment project was recently reclassified as a residential apartment building by its developers.
 They also persuaded the customers to accept the adjustment by arguing that it was urgent.
 Investing in residential apartments in the UAE can be lucrative, but buyers should only get what they pay for.
 Changing the project’s classification can result in a loss of value for buyers.
 If a hotel apartment project becomes a residential apartment project, for example, buyers or investors may lose money.
-For example, converting a hotel apartment building to a private apartment project can result in a 15 to 20% reduction in overall value for buyers or investors Commercial Property for Sale in UAE.
+For example, converting a hotel apartment building to a private apartment project can result in a 15 to 20% reduction in overall value for buyers or investors.

 Firas Al Msaddi, CEO of Fam Properties, likewise believes that reclassifying a real estate investment at a later point is a loss for investors.
 It’s a downgrade of their investment, and they’re okay with it.
 As a result, they must be paid for their losses.

 Another reason real estate experts feel investors are confused by the reclassification phenomena is that developers charge a premium for hotel units.
 Investors have paid a bigger premium for projects launched between 2013 and 2015, as the sector was hot at the time.
 However, their decision to reclassify the project in today’s world does not appear to be ethical, as investors must pay VAT at the time of possession as well.

 Because the investors are subject to VAT as a result of the delay in handover, they have the right to seek back the entire amount paid to the developers.
 It should be mentioned that the UAE government adopted VAT on January 1, 2018.
 So, if you bought a house before that, and the delay in handover led it to be delivered late, you can get a VAT refund.